Comparator automata in quantitative verification

 Concretely, $A = (0^p 1^{2p})^{\omega}$, $B = (1^p0^{2p})^{\omega}$, $\LA{A} = \frac{2}{3}$, $\LA{B} = \frac{1}{3}$.
 So, $w = (A,B) \in \A_{\PASuc}^\geq$.
 Select as factor $w_i$ (from Lemma~\ref{Lemma:PumpingLemmaRegular}) the sequence $(0,1)^p$.
 Pump each $y_i$ enough times so that the resulting word is $\hat{w} = (\hat{A}, \hat{B}) = ((0,1)^{m_i}(1,0)^{2p})^{\omega}$ where $m_i>4p$.
-It is easy to show that $\hat{w} = (\hat{A}, \hat{B})\notin \A_{\PASuc}^\geq$. \end{proof} We discuss key ideas and sketch the construction of the prefix average comparator.
-The term {\em prefix-sum difference at $i$} indicates $\Sum{A[0,i-1]} - \Sum{B[0,i-1]}$, i.e. the difference between sum of $i$-length prefix of $A$ and $B$.
+It is easy to show that $\hat{w} = (\hat{A}, \hat{B})\notin \A_{\PASuc}^\succeq$. \end{proof} We discuss key ideas and sketch the construction of the prefix average comparator.
+The term \emph{prefix-sum difference at $i$} indicates $\Sum{A[0,i-1]} - \Sum{B[0,i-1]}$, i.e.\ the difference between sum of $i$-length prefix of $A$ and $B$.

-\paragraph{Key ideas} For sequences $A$ and $B$ to satisfy $\PLA{A}\geq\PLA{ B}$, $\ExistFin{i}{B}{A}$ and $\ExistInf{i}{A}{B}$.
-This occurs iff there exists an index $N$ s.t. for all indices $i>N$, $\Sum{A[0,i-1]} - \Sum{B[0,i-1]}>0$.
-While reading a word, the prefix-sum difference is maintained by states and the stack of $\omega$-PDA: states maintain whether it is negative or positive, while number of tokens in the stack equals its absolute value.
-The automaton non-deterministically guesses the aforementioned index $N$, beyond which the automaton ensure that prefix-sum difference remains positive.
+\paragraph{Key ideas} For sequences $A$ and $B$ to satisfy $\PLA{A}\succeq\PLA{ B}$, $\ExistFin{i}{B}{A}$.
+This implies there exists an index $N$ s.t.\ for all indices $i>N$, $\Sum{A[0,i-1]} - \Sum{B[0,i-1]}>0$.
+While reading a word, the prefix-sum difference is maintained by states and the stack of $\omega$-PDA:\@ states maintain whether it is negative or positive, while number of tokens in the stack equals its absolute value.
+The automaton non-deterministically guesses the aforementioned index $N$, beyond which the automaton ensures that prefix-sum difference remains positive.

 \paragraph{Construction sketch}